-5 Tips to Prevent a Leaky Vinyl Deck
+5 Tips to Prevent a Leaky Vinyl Deckadmin

 Ah summer – perfect for enjoying a nice afternoon out on your vinyl deck with friends and family.
-The problem is, few people think about their vinyl decks in the rainy months, or when the snow is melting – which can lead to the nasty surprise of a leaky deck once it becomes time to get outside.
+The problem is that eventually summer fades, and few people think about their vinyl decks in the rainy months, or when the snow is melting.
+Come next spring you might then be in for a nasty surprise of a leaky deck once it becomes time to get outside.

 Tip One: Keep it in Prime Condition